Can Psychological Problems Cause ED And Libido Problems?

 I was broken, beaten and in pain in so many ways.

 Many days, after I had woken up and had breakfast, I just put on my shoes and went walking.
 For hours.
-To try to walk off the mental agony.
+To try to walk off the pain.

 During this time, I hardly ever thought about sex.
 I had close to no sex drive.
 I just didn’t want it much.